Katy-katy/Web-log-analysis-using-MapReduce-Python/README.md

 	117352

-I got the right answer to all questions!
+I got the right answers to all questions!